wlabatey/js_weird_parts/README.md

 # Javascript: Understanding the weird parts
 ### by Anthony Alicea

+#### 25/09/2016

+Resumed the course from the beginning, after a few months focusing on Wordpress.
+Time to get javascript down!

 #### 24/04/2016

 This repo tracks my progress through this great course.